 Bronze and red eyeshadow palettes are the perfect party solution!
 With the deep rich shades and the intense glitters, you will be a head-turner!

-The Pat McGrath Bronze Seduction palette is one of their most beautiful dazzling palettes.
+The Pat McGrath Bronze Seduction palette is one of their most beautiful and dazzling palettes.
 It’s the most unique yet wearable one, in my opinion.

-The quality is typical Pat McGrath perfection, the shades are buttery and velvety, and the shimmers and metallics are intense.
+The quality is typical of Pat McGrath’s perfection, the shades are buttery and velvety, and the shimmers and metallics are intense.
 The only downside is the obvious- the price!

+Makeup Revolution is known for its good quality makeup that’s super affordable.
 The quality doesn’t disappoint either.
 The colours apply easily and they’re easy to blend.

 Green is one of those colours that are a little tricky to get right in eyeshadow.
 If you apply it wrong you can look reeaally bad and when you do it right you can look amazing!
 You really have to know what you’re doing to pull it off!